CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 Between the closing brace of a function and the next statement there are two blank lines.
 Three blank lines separate groups of functions.
 Inside functions there is at most one blank line to group instructions.

-Function declarations and definitions may be broken along their parameters:
+Function declarations, definitions and calls may be broken along their parameters:
 - If they fit on one line, keep them on one line.
 - If two lines are required, multiple parameters per line are allowed.
 - If more than two lines are required, use one parameter per line.